CraftJarvis/MC-TextWorld/README.md

 ```
 to enter the mctextworld interface.
 The task name is default to "diamond_pickaxe".
 You can also choose a task by introduce the argument`--task_name`, the argument should be in a key in tasks.json and be defined in corresponding value.

 Introduce the argument `--use_plan` to run the task by plan automaticly.
 If you enable this argument, the argument ```--task_name``` should be a key in plans.json and the plan should be defined in corresponding value.
+You can also custom your tasks or plans in the json files.

+Introduce the argument `--fix_action_space` to show all the actions in action lib instead of the possible actions for currect state.
+If the impossible action is choosen, the error message "Invalid Input!" would be given.
 ### 📚 Data Source

 The rules are based on the Minecraft game rules, and the data is collected from the Minecraft game.
 You can check the data source in the `data` folder.